digideskio/kubernetes/docs/proposals/component-registration.md

 It was also suggested that this proposal overlaps somewhat with the Nodes API, and that nodes (kubelets/kube-proxy) could also be registered as ExternalServiceTargets.

 Because this proposal includes API changes, it's likely to be put into the experimental API group.
+However, the intent was to make changes that were backwards compatible, at least for "Phase 1".

 Because of the desire for reverse compatibility, the existing `/componentstatuses` endpoint will likely be deprecated and eventually removed.
+We *could* re-implement it using the API added by this proposal, but it's more desirable to also update the API to match existing conventions, which would be effectively equivalent to deleting it and making a new API (e.g. `/components/status`).

+A **Phase 2** effort might include rolling up ExternalServiceTarget and Pod conditions to Service conditions.
+This would require adding multiple configurable policies to determine aggregation logic (e.g all, majority, at least X).

+Another interesting option is to add a generic or specific join functionality (think relational DB) that could join Service + ExternalServiceTarget + Pod for filterable queries, without having specific storage for the result.
+This would make the Endpoints API obsolete.

 <!-- BEGIN MUNGE: GENERATED_ANALYTICS -->